openintentsframework/oif-specs/README.md

 Notes:
 - This is orthogonal to `lock` (asset state) and focuses on submission responsibility and signing surface.
-- The legacy `fillerPerformsOpen` boolean is deprecated.
-Prefer `originSubmission` for forward compatibility.

 ## Generating OpenAPI from TypeScript